-- 1. be owner-occupied or owner of rental property with income qualified tenants to be rehabilitated; - 2. be located in the City of Racine; - require at least \$3,000 of rehabilitation work in order to meet the Housing Code and other appropriate City and State codes and rehabilitation standards; - 4. in the judgment of the Housing Technician, be structurally and financially able to be placed in a sound and readily maintainable condition; - 5.
+- be owner-occupied or owner of rental property with income qualified tenants to be rehabilitated, with no more than 7 units and at least 51% of the building occupied by income qualified tenants - 2. be located in the City of Racine; - 3. require at least \$3,000 of rehabilitation work in order to meet the Housing Code and other appropriate City and State codes and rehabilitation standards: - 4. in the judgment of the Housing Technician, be structurally and financially able to be placed in a sound and readily maintainable condition; - 5.
 Loan Board may also consider City plans for the property, neighborhood and current neighborhood conditions; - 6. at all times during the application process and the term of the loan, have all real estate taxes and special assessments paid or under a Cityapproved payment schedule; - 7.
 Rehabilitation loans will not be made to homes located within Zone "A" of FEMA's Flood Insurance Rate Map; - 8. have mortgage payments, if any, in a current state and the property must be free of all judgments and liens which the City may consider to adversely affect its collateral position; - 9. at all times during the term of the loan, have a hazard insurance policy with coverage equal to the total debt against the property or the full replacement value, whichever is less.
 If an owner allows a lapse in insurance, staff shall obtain forced insurance.
 A \$50.00 fee shall be imposed when forced insurance is purchased and placed on a borrower's property for the first year.
 A fee will be imposed for each additional year forced insurance is purchased.
 The borrower will be invoiced for the fee and forced insurance premium.
 If the borrower fails to pay the invoice it will be charged as a special charge on the property tax bill.